 Disaster Supply Kits

-As a major disaster will quickly overwhelm local resources citizens might need to survive on their own for several days.
+As a major disaster will quickly overwhelm local resources citizens might need to survive on their own for several days and shelter in place.
 Your disaster kit should include the following:

 - Drinking water, at least 1 gallon per person per day